-The effect of climate change on windspeed is regionally variable and uncertain, with some regions demonstrating increases in the magnitude and frequency of the wind resulting in an overall increase in the mean wind regime (McInnes et al., 2011).
+The effect of climate change on wind speed is regionally variable and uncertain, with some regions demonstrating increases in the magnitude and frequency of the wind, resulting in an overall increase in the mean wind regime (McInnes et al., 2011).
 Therefore, regional studies of the response of wind-driven environments to wind climatology changes are needed to help manage arid and semi-arid environments in the future.
 For example, an increase in wind speed would increase the erosion rate even if there is no modification of the other surface variables.
-Furthermore, with an increase in windspeed coupled to the remobilization of sediment due to a decrease in vegetation, the resulting transport would exponentially increase (Bhattachan et al., 2014).
-The SDa2 simulations presented similar surfaces to interact with varying windspeeds, resulting in a linear increase in saltation rate with windspeed (Fig. 5), corresponding to the findings of Martin and Kok (2017).
-To allow a better comparison of the results between the two studies, the windspeeds of 5.0 m s-1, 7.5 m s-1, 10 m s-1 and 12.5 m s-1 were transformed to an equivalent shear stress of 0.09 N m-2, 0.14 N m-2, 0.18N m-2 and 0.23 N m-2, respectively.
-From Fig. 5, it is possible to identify significant similarities between the results of the SDa2 simulations in the ViSTA_GrAM and the Martin and Kok (2017) Jericoacoara and Rancho Guadalupe sites (their Fig. 2).
-The increase in sediment transport, between each shear stress level, is nearly identical between the model and the field studies, despite the different values of sediment transport since the landscapes of the SDa2 simulations were highly vegetated and the sites of Jericoacoara and Rancho Guadalupe sites were bare.
-The rate of eroded sediment emissions in the ViSTA_GrAM model was difficult to compare to empirical data directly because the model is presently not able to return a horizontal saltation flux.
+Furthermore, with an increase in wind speed coupled to the remobilization of sediment due to a decrease in vegetation, the resulting transport would exponentially increase (Bhattachan et al., 2014).
+The SDa2 simulations presented similar surfaces to interact with varying wind speeds, resulting in a linear increase in saltation rate with wind speed (Fig. 5), corresponding to the findings of Martin and Kok (2017).
+To allow a better comparison of the results between the two studies, wind speeds of 5.0, 7.5, 10, and $12.5 \text{ m s}^{-1}$ were transformed to equivalent shear stresses of 0.09, 0.14, 0.18, and $0.23 \text{ Nm}^{-2}$ , respectively.
+From Fig. 5, it is possible to identify significant similarities between the results of the SDa2 simulations in the ViSTA\GrAM and the Martin and Kok (2017) Jericoacoara and Rancho Guadalupe sites (their Fig. 2).
+The increase in sediment transport between each shear stress level is nearly identical between the model and the field studies, despite the different values of sediment transport since the landscapes of the SDa2 simulations were highly vegetated and the Jericoacoara and Rancho Guadalupe sites were bare.
+The rate of eroded sediment emissions in the ViSTA GrAM model was difficult to directly compare to empirical data because the model is presently not able to return a horizontal saltation flux.
 The sediment interactions were not less realistic in the model because of this, but the addition of the saltation flux as a module-level output would certainly help the model to study future landscape management scenarios.